Syedaaneesa/Alpine-cottage/README.md

 ---

 ## 📬 Contact
-If you're looking for expert WordPress or Elementor services, I’d be happy to work with you — feel free to reach out!
+If you need professional WordPress or Elementor services, I’d be glad to collaborate — feel free to get in touch!

 **👤 Developer:** Syeda Aneesa
 **📧 Email:** saneesa@zeestmedia.com]